bluss/virtualenv-rye-discovery/README.md

 1. Install Rye
 2. `rye sync`
-3. `VIRTUALENV_DISCOVERY=rye virtualenv -p 3.9 myenv
+3. `VIRTUALENV_DISCOVERY=rye virtualenv -p 3.9 myenv`

-`VIRTUALENV_DISCOVERY` needs to be explicitly set in the environment somehow.
+`VIRTUALENV_DISCOVERY` needs to be explicitly set in the environment to enable.